Cataracts

 Most people are awake but sedated for the surgery.
 You will be given drops to numb the eye and sedation into a vein in your hand or arm to help with any anxiety you have.
 During the operation an eyelid speculum will also be used to keep the eye open.
 You will see a bright light that changes colour and you will feel cool water on your eye.

-If you are nervous on the day and think you want a general anaesthetic, you can discuss this with your eye doctor or optometrist prior to surgery.
+If you are nervous on the day and think you want a general anaesthetic, you can discuss this with your eye doctor prior to surgery.
 Some people find the theatre light to be very bright and are unable to tolerate it.
 If this is the case, your eye doctor could decide to give you a general anaesthetic.

 General anaesthetic: